ThePhoenix10/PongAICoach/README.md

-# KINESIS: Continuous Table Tennis Biomechanics Analysis Using Temporal Body Pose Research Framework
+# KINESIS: Continuous Table Tennis Biomechanics Analysis Using Temporal Body Pose

-**The web application PongAI Coach built on KINESIS**, a research framework that detects rallies and shots from body movement alone, built toward an AI coach that gives technique feedback.
+**PongAI Coach** is the web application built on KINESIS, a research framework that detects rallies and shots from body movement alone, built toward an AI coach that gives technique feedback.

 Status: Phase 1 and Phase 2 complete and validated.
 Phase 2.5 (3D pose) is next.
 Last updated 7 September 2026.